aliencaocao/stack-the-flag-2022/Secret of Meow Olympurr/README.md

   }
 ]
 ```
 That looked like a lot of info, but essentially there are only 2 storage accounts under this tenant (Azure's way of calling a user account): `meowolympurr` and `meowvellousappstorage`, and one of them must be the one holding the `scm-releases` blob container.
-We can first try the one we already have, namely `https://meowolympurr.blob.core.windows.net/`

 The way that a SAS URL is constructed is as follows: storage endpoint + SAS Token.
+We can first try the one we already have, namely `https://meowolympurr.blob.core.windows.net/`, however it says invalid signature.
+So I went to try the other one.
 The full URL should be `https://meowvellousappstorage.blob.core.windows.net/?sv=2018-11-09&sr=c&st=2022-09-01T00%3A00%3A00Z&se=2022-12-12T00%3A00%3A00Z&sp=rl&spr=https&sig=jENgCFTrC1mYM1ZNo%2F8pq1Hg9BO1VLbXlk%2FpABrK4Eo%3D`.
 Pasting this into Azure Storage Explorer as a Storage account and Service will however result in an error:

 ![img_10.png](img_10.png)